-Try both the western and eastern slopes of the Four Peaks Wilderness Area along the edges of the "Lone Fire".
+Try both the western and eastern slopes of the Four Peaks Wilderness Area.
 The Four Peaks can be accessed from both Highway 87 and Highway 188.
 Also hunt to the north of Four Peaks along FS Road 422 towards Edwards Peak concentrating on moist canyons and spring areas and where food sources are most abundant on both sides of the ridge line.
 The Mount Ord area is mostly accessed from Highway 87, but the eastern foothills can be accessed from various forest service roads west of Highway 188.
 To the west of Highway 87, you can continue hunting the Mazatzal Mountain Range from the Mormon Grove Area, Cane Springs, Barnhardt Trail, and into the Mazatzal Wilderness Area.
 These areas tend to have less hunter densities, but still offer good bear populations.
 Once you get to the northern end of Unit 22, hunt under the face of the rim from Strawberry to the Tonto Fish Hatchery.
 This area is particularly good on good acorn years and offers good hound dog hunting.

 In response to past fires and fire dangers, some portions of unit 22 may be closed down or have access restrictions.
 Call the appropriate Tonto National Forest Ranger District for up to date information prior to going a field.